cknight/kv-client/NOTES.md

 7. Validate logout covers everything
 8. Failure handling if token expires or is irretrievable
 9. Output console warning if KV_CLIENT_ENCRYPTION_KEY is not supplied
+10. Copy (from list) to file
+11. Abortable list
+12. API backed list
+13. Offer format as JSON button in entry popup for strings
+14. Rework unit consumed to be bytes consumed.
+Work out units consumed in UI, but store raw bytes in DB.

 TODO Release:
 1. Documentation